Located at 204 West Topeka Avenue, Strong City, KS 66869

 W.B.
 Strong Memorial Railroad Park

 This park has been adopted by the Chase County Girl Scout Troops and they assist in the upkeep of the flowerbeds and decorations for Halloween and Christmas.
-Local children converge to the park for the opening event of the Chase County Christmas.
-Christmas music abounds and a train conductor welcomes all.
-Once the “All Aboard” is called, the children climb the caboose stairs and receive a gift from Santa’s helper.
-The Girl Scouts hand out hot chocolate and cookies and one lucky boy and girl wins a large package of goodies donated by Valent Aerostructures.
+Local children converge to the park for the opening event of the Chase County Christmas, held the Friday and Saturday after Thanksging annually.